edbennett/high-performance-python/setup.md

   </p>

   <p>
-  If you already have attended previous training please contact us at
+  If you already have previously attended the "Introduction to High Performance Computing" training, and so have already joined the "scw1389" project, please contact
-  {{site.email}} and we will reactivate your membership in the training project.
+  {{site.email}} and we will reactivate your membership.
   </p>

   <p>